ldragon24/SNMP_MON/README.md

   Displays and saves to the database various parameters of uninterruptible power supplies.
 Saved data can be viewed as graphs.

 RealTime UPS monitoring
-  Module for displaying information about the UPS status in "real time" (information update interval 1 second).
+  Module for displaying information about the UPS status in "real time".

 UPS management
   Uninterruptible power supply management in plan has been implemented:
-Disconnecting the UPS with shutdown of the loaded equipment before the UPS is disconnected.
+	1. Disconnecting the UPS with shutdown of the loaded equipment before the UPS is disconnected.
 	2. Turning on the UPS
 	3. Launch of UPS self-diagnostics
 	4. Start calibration of UPS batteries
----